tefra/xsdata/README.rst

   - XML Schemas 1.0 & 1.1
   - WSDL 1.1 definitions with SOAP 1.1 bindings
-  - Directly from XML Documents
+  - Directly from XML and JSON Documents
   - Extensive configuration to customize output
   - Pluggable code writer for custom output formats